 Best family friendly hotel outside of Grand Canyon National Park

 Don’t want to stay in the park?
 There are several family friendly hotels outside of the park, just a short drive away.
 The Grand Hotel, Red Feather Lodge, Best Western Premier Grand Canyon Squire Inn and Holiday Inn Express & Suites Grand Canyon are just some of the options.
+You can see all the hotels near the entrance on this map:

 Where to eat when visiting the Grand Canyon with kids